veselink1/MultiClip/README.md

-# MultiClip - Copy&Paste V2
+# MultiClip - copy and paste unleashed
 ### Contributers - veselink1, lubomarinski

 ## MultiClip allows users to unlock the full potential of the Clipboard.